Danelo Cavalcante: Escaped US killer shaves beard as search widens

 Danelo Cavalcante stole a van and visited the homes of two acquaintances over the weekend, both outside the initial search area, a spokesman said.

-Photos captured on a doorbell camera at one home appear to show the 34-year-old sporting a new clean-shaven look.
+Photos captured on a doorbell camera at one home appear to show the 34-year-old clean-shaven and in different clothes.

 The Brazilian national's disappearance has sparked headlines in his country.